 Built in 1996, this 800-square-foot studio with concrete floor features color- corrected overhead fluorescent lighting, and ample natural light from southwestern windows and skylights.
-This studio is most often used as our printmaking studio, as it holds the Center’s Ray Trayle press and other equipment appropriate to printmaking.
+This studio is most often used as our printmaking studio, as it holds the Center’s Ray Trayle press and smaller 2' x 4' press, as well as other equipment appropriate to printmaking.
+During workshop season, this studio can comfortably accomodate 8-10 workshop participants.

 The first building on campus, built in 1972, and remodeled in 2012.
-This rustic, 1500-square-foot studio features wood floors, picturesque views of the ocean, a small kitchen area, and ample natural light.
+This rustic, 1500-square-foot studio features wood floors, picturesque views of the ocean, 3 sinks, a small kitchen area, and ample natural light.
+During workshop season, it can comfortably accomodate up to 12 studio students and up to 15 people for a lecture style class.

 Remodeled in 1994 and 2012, this 550-square-foot studio is adjacent to and shares a partition wall with the Boyden Studio.
-It has a small sink and features a color-corrected fluorescent light system, combination incandescent overhead, and spotlights all with dimmer controls appropriate for multiple use.
+It has a small sink and features a color-corrected fluorescent light system, combination incandescent overhead, projection screen and spotlights all with dimmer controls appropriate for multiple use.
 The studio has a view of sculpture garden and forest from north-facing windows.
+During workshop season this studio is often used in tandem with Boyden for a critique space or to view presentations.

 Built in 1999, this 500-square-foot studio with concrete floor has color-corrected overhead fluorescent lighting, with moderate natural light from windows and two sets of French doors.
 This studio houses a large double sink, two electric kilns, potter’s wheel, two-phase power, power tools including table saw, drill press, belt sander, compressor, other portable tools.
 The studio includes storage space for glazes, clay, tools, woodworking tables and equipment.